CS-Labs/Project_Euler/README.md

 **Author: Christian Seely**

-This repository contains my solutions to various Project Euler problems in a variety of different languages.
+This repository contains my solutions to various Project Euler problems in a variety of different programming languages.

 Disclaimer: I solve these problems to learn new languages for fun so my answers might not always follow the best practices of the languages I am writting.